GenericMappingTools/gmt/doc/rst/source/supplements/potential/gpsgridder.rst

 .. _-S:

 **-S**\ *nu*
-    Specify Poisson's ratio to use for this elastic sheet [0.5].
+    Specify Poisson's ratio to use for this 2-D elastic sheet [0.5].
-    Note: 1.0 is incompressible in a 2-D formulation.
+    Note: 1.0 is incompressible in a 2-D formulation while -1 removes all coupling between the two directions.

 .. _-T: